Skip to Content

 One of the very first things you should decide on is how you’ll travel around.
 If you need to rent a car or a motorhome, book it as soon as you can.
 The availability of rental cars/ campers is limited and the demand is high, so this is one of the very first things to secure when traveling in Lofoten.

-TIP: For years already, we use the Rental Cars website for all our car rentals all over the world.
+TIP: We now use this website for all our car rentals all over the world.
 We also found the best deals via them for our car hire in Lofoten.
 Due to the pandemics, we planned and rearranged our trip three times, and on each occasion, they had the very best car rental deals available.
 And when we had to cancel our trips, we got all the money back without any issues.

 Once you have your rental car, you should book your accommodations.
 The more in advance you book, the more options you have.
 This usually means better quality accommodation and better prices.
 We booked all our hotels/rorbuer cabins via Booking.com – it’s simple to find exactly what you are looking for, compare prices, or cancel if needed.